What to do ?

 Sheep’s cheese (Ossau-Iraty appellation) has spread from the Ossau valley of Béarn to the Iraty forest in the Basque Country.
 As shepherds, the Basques have developed the production of sheep’s cheese (ardi gasna in basque language) and in particular on the mountains of St Jean Pied de Port, an important summer grazing Pyrenees site.

 Honey from the Basque Country is also produced in the Basque mountains.
-It is part of Basque culture, each house had its own hives.
+It is part of Basque culture, each farm had its own hives.
 The know-how continues.